Skip to content

 A reference-grade fiqh standard.

-Outputs formally drafted and published by Islamic Finance Advisory (IFA) as a reference standard for zakah governance.
+Outputs formally drafted under the academic authority of Islamic Finance Advisory (IFA) as a reference standard for zakah governance.

 Participation